Ocholar/Financial-Pricing-Model-Analysis/Deliverable 1_ Pricing Model and Input Sheet Explanation (1).md

 The pricing goal mentions staying within +/-5% of the current season market price, but the model does not explicitly incorporate a competitive analysis.

-*   **Impact on Competitiveness:** A strong price increase, even if cost-justified, could make OAF's bundles less attractive compared to local competitors who may have different cost structures or are willing to operate on lower margins.
+*   **Impact on Competitiveness:** A strong price increase, even if cost-justified, could make bundles less attractive compared to local competitors who may have different cost structures or are willing to operate on lower margins.
 *   **Recommendation:** Conduct a **real-time market survey** of competitor pricing for comparable bundles in the Southern and Central regions to validate the competitiveness of the proposed prices before final approval.

 ### 4. Non-Financial Programmatic Costs